Fox-Islam/js-exercises/README.md

 # js-exercises
 Simple exercises to get a handle on JavaScript

+## Getting started
+### CodeSandbox
+The quickest way to get started is to [click this link to the CodeSandbox page for this repo](https://codesandbox.io/s/js-exercises-lqsd1?file=/exercises.js), double-click the 'Console' (There should be a tab at the bottom of the panel on the right-hand side) to open it up.
+You should see a list of failing tests in your console (Somewhere along the lines of `❌ Successn't...
+Expected 'Your Result' to equal`)

+Whenever you make a change to a file, CodeSandbox will automatically re-run the answer checker and the console output will be refreshed.

+### Running the exercises locally
-To get started either clone this repository using git/GitHub Desktop/github-cli or download it as a .zip folder and extract the contents manually.

-From the project directory run
+To run the exercises on your computer clone this repository using git/GitHub Desktop/github-cli or download it as a .zip folder and extract the contents manually, then (from the project directory) run
 ```
 npm install
 ```